Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

 Plugging in gives

 \begin{exercise} Do this calculation. \end{exercise} This is a Gaussian in the space of string position modes.
 The position zero mode does not appear, consistent with the fact that the $SL(2,\mathbb{R})$ vacuum has vanishing momentum.
-If we ignore timelike modes, the Gaussian has a maximum when the entire curve $x^\mu(\sigma)$ shrinks to a point.
-In the time direction the Gaussian is inverted, and blows up as the string extends.
-This does not look like a normalizable state, but in practice this can be dealt with by Wick rotation.
+The Gaussian has a maximum when the entire curve $x(\sigma)$ shrinks to a point.

-One way to check this calculation is to note that the $SL(2,\mathbb{R})$ vacuum can be viewed as a tensor product of an infinite number of harmonic oscillator vacua, one for each mode oscillator $\alpha_n^\mu$.
+One way to check this calculation is to note that the $SL(2,\mathbb{R})$ vacuum can be viewed as a tensor product of an infinite number of harmonic oscillator vacua, one for each mode oscillator $\alpha_n$.
 The string mode oscillators and the position modes, however, are not canonically normalized.
 To relate to the conventional harmonic oscillator we should identify